Terms and Conditions

 13) “100% Money-Back Guarantee” Guarantee Terms

 The guarantee shall be limited to 3 years from the invoice date.
 This shall not include products with a limited term.
 The guarantee for such products shall be limited to the term of the product.
 On production of proof that the product was acquired from the Seller and on production of a written confirmation that the product will not continue to be used and was not forwarded to third parties either, 100% of the paid price shall be reimbursed without giving reasons.
 The repayment shall be effected 14 days after receipt of the proof and confirmation by the Seller.
+This guarantee is only valid for consumers.

 14) Liability for Other Breaches of Duty